SvenLieber/website/content/en/post/cordi-2025/index.md

-by interconnecting 38 National Research and Education Networks (NRENs) such as [_Deutsches Forschungsnetz_ (DFN)](https://ror.org/038t94116) in Germany or [BELNET](https://ror.org/02d3h3h49) in Belgium and serves around 50 mio users across Europe.
+by interconnecting 38 National Research and Education Networks (NRENs) such as [_Deutsches Forschungsnetz_ (DFN)](https://ror.org/038t94116) in Germany or [BELNET](https://ror.org/02d3h3h49) in Belgium and serves around 50 million users across Europe.
 In the last 15 years,
 other parts of the world have been connected as well, such as East Africa extensively and West Africa to a lesser extent.